Balizero1987/nuzantara-studio-pro/NUZANTARA_README.md

 - Terminal only supports JavaScript eval (no shell commands)
 - File system limited by browser localStorage size (~5-10MB)
 - No file folders/directories (flat structure only)
-- Streaming responses require OpenRouter streaming support
+- Streaming responses depend on provider support

 ## 📞 Support

 If you encounter issues:
-1. Check that your OpenRouter API key is valid
+1. Check that your API key is valid for the selected provider
-2. Ensure you have credits on your OpenRouter account
+2. Ensure you have credits on your provider account
 3. Try clearing browser cache and localStorage
 4. Check browser console for error messages

 ## 🔮 Roadmap

 Future enhancements planned:
+- [ ] More built-in providers (Cohere, Together AI, etc.)
+- [ ] Custom provider configuration UI
 - [ ] Folder/directory support
 - [ ] File import/export
 - [ ] Multiple terminal tabs